Bankruptcy and Liens- Powerful Use of 522 to Free Up a House

 But what about the bankruptcy?
 As a general rule, a typical bankruptcy does not get rid of liens.
 So a judgment after bankruptcy is a problem.
 You don’t owe it, but the house does, which means judicial liens have to be paid when you try to sell or refi your home.

 Sadly, people learn about a judgment lien years after the bankruptcy is ancient history.
 “Why should I pay a judgment lien now if I did bankruptcy years ago?”
 This is, unfortunately, a question that comes up.
 This where the mixture of bankruptcy and liens usually comes up.

 The bankruptcy discharged the debt so you don’t owe it, but if there’s a judicial lien against your house, it didn’t go anywhere unless you took steps to avoid the lien against your home.

 Chances are, you didn’t tell your bankruptcy attorney you had a lien.
 More importantly, you likely didn’t sign a contract and pay an additional fee for your bankruptcy for lien avoidance.

 Avoiding a judicial lien costs extra money and takes extra work, beyond the usual bankruptcy fees.
 Your bankruptcy attorney has every incentive to provide this service for you if you inform them of judicial liens and are willing to pay extra for him or her to remove them.
 Chances are you didn’t tell them about it because you didn’t know.
 Don’t blame your lawyer; we’re not mind-readers.
 Had we known, we’d have happily charged extra to provide an additional service that would benefit you greatly.
 No one knew, and it’s no one’s fault.

 It may not be too late

-The good news with bankruptcy and liens is that a judicial lien can still be avoided years later if it could have been avoided at the time of filing bankruptcy.
+The good news with bankruptcy and liens is that if the lien impairs an exemption, a judicial lien can still be avoided years later if it could have been avoided at the time of filing bankruptcy.